Helene Deutsch: Siblings

-Helene Deutsch's sister, Malvina, was the person from whom she received maternal affection.
+Deutsch's sister, Malvina, was the person from whom she received maternal affection.
 When their mother decided to beat Helene, Malvina was the one to caution beatings away from the head.
 Malvina, however, was herself the subject of the limited view of a woman's role in society.
 Helene Deutsch and her sisters were expected to marry early in life and to marry socially appropriate men.
 Although a gifted sculptor and painter, Malvina was forced to marry the man chosen by her parents as 'more appropriate,' instead of the man of her dreams.

-Helene's brother Emil, however, offered abuse rather than affection.
+Deutsch's brother Emil, however, offered abuse rather than affection.
 Emil sexually abused Helene when she was around four years old, and continued to torment her throughout her childhood.
 In her later life, Helene saw this affair as the 'root cause of her tendency not only secretly to fantasize, but to relay these fantasies as truth.'
 As the only son in the family, Emil was supposed to be the heir apparent to the family.
 Instead, Emil proved to be a gambler, profiteer and poor student, and a disappointment to the family.
-Throughout her life, Helene tried to make up for her brother's shortcomings, but 'felt she never successfully made up for Emil's failure in her mother's eyes,' but did replace him as her father's favorite.
+Throughout her life, Deutsch tried to make up for her brother's shortcomings, but 'felt she never successfully made up for Emil's failure in her mother's eyes,' but did replace him as her father's favorite.